-Skills Centre (Level 1) courses will take up two option blocks and will be taught on one whole day.
+Skills Centre courses will take up two option blocks and will be taught on one whole day.

-The courses you finally choose should be challenging and interesting but give you the opportunity to get the best possible grades in the exams so that your choices after Year 11 are as wide as possible.
+The courses you finally choose will be challenging and interesting, but give you the opportunity to get the best possible grades in the exams so that your choices after Year 11 are as wide as possible.

-Students will be given extensive individual advice about the courses and levels that are appropriate for them and which will help them to achieve further success in education and employment.
+Students will be given extensive individual advice about the courses and levels that are appropriate for them; courses which will help them to achieve further success in education and employment.
 We do our best to provide the preferred combinations of subjects for all students, but for various reasons this is not always possible and the final decision about the options taken must rest with the school.

-Following the Key Stage 4 Options Evening on 24th January 2019 and the Year 9 Parents Evening on Thursday 7th February 2019, we require parents along with their child, to choose which subjects they would like to study for the next two years.
+Following the Year 9 Options Evening TBC and the Year 9 Parents Evening on TBC, we require parents along with their child, to choose which subjects they would like to study for the next two years.
 The process of selection needs a lot of thought, care and discussion.

-Students have been asked to ensure that they ask their class teachers, parents/guardians and tutor for advice and guidance.
-It is important that they fill in the 'Information, Advice and Guidance check sheet’ found on the back page of the Year 9 Options Booklet prior to completing the online form.
+Students have been asked to ensure that they ask their class teachers, parents/carers and tutor for advice and guidance.
+It is important that they fill in the 'Information, Advice and Guidance Check Sheet' found on the back page of the Year 9 Options Booklet (when they receive it), prior to completing the online form (when it becomes available).